-• Limited liability companies (societat limitada) and public limited companies (societat anònima) are legally obliged to draw up financial statements yearly, to submit them to external audit (in certain cases, depending on the business volume and/or number of employees) and to deposit financial statements to the Companies Register (Registre de Societats).
-Moreover, the yearly maintenance fee for the registration of limited liability companies (societat limitada) and public limited companies (societat anònima) with the Companies Register amounts to EUR851 and EUR935.50, respectively.

-- · SICAV and real estate funds: due to their condition as regulated entities, the costs associated with maintenance and accounting are generally higher.
+- Limited liability companies (societat limitada) and public limited companies (societat anònima) are legally obliged to draw up financial statements yearly, submit them to external audit (in certain cases, depending on the business volume and/or number of employees) and deposit financial statements to the Companies Register (Registre de Societats).
+Moreover, the yearly maintenance fee for registering limited liability companies (societat limitada) and public limited companies (societat anònima) with the Companies Register amounts to EUR851 and EUR935.50, respectively. - · SICAV and real estate funds: due to their condition as regulated entities, the costs associated with maintenance and accounting are generally higher.
 Specifically, Andorran management companies (societats gestores) of collective investment schemes are subject to a yearly fee of EUR3,000 in the concept of supervision payable to the AFA.
 This fee increases by EUR2,000 if the specific management company carries out the discretional and individualised management of investment portfolios.
-The collective investment scheme is subject to the same fee, in an amount ranging from EUR1,800 to EUR3,300, depending on the type of the vehicle.
-Collective investment schemes must comply with accounting requirements stated in Act 10/2008, 12 June, governing the Andorran collective investment undertakings (Llei de regulació dels organismes d'inversió col·lectiva de dret andorrà). which essentially are: - (a) confidential financial statements (to be issued quarterly); - (b) public financial statements (yearly as minimum and subject to audit); and - (c) external audit process (permanent; it cannot be the same auditor for a period exceeding five years; such audit entity must be the same as the management's company auditor).
+The collective investment scheme is subject to the same fee, ranging from EUR1,800 to EUR3,300, depending on the type of vehicle.
+Collective investment schemes must comply with accounting requirements stated in Act 10/2008, June 12th, governing the Andorran collective investment undertakings (Llei de regulació dels organismes d'inversió col·lectiva de dret andorrà), which essentially are:

+- (a) confidential financial statements (to be issued quarterly); - (b) public financial statements (yearly as a minimum and subject to audit); and - (c) external audit process (permanent; it cannot be the same auditor for a period exceeding five years; such audit entity must be the same as the management's company auditor).

-Moreover, distribution, management, subscription and reimbursement fees (for the management company) and depositary fees must also be taken into account, as well as costs arising from the publication of the collective investment scheme prospectus (simplified and complete form).
+Moreover, distribution, management, subscription and reimbursement fees (for the management company) and depositary fees must also be considered and costs arising from the publication of the collective investment scheme prospectus (simplified and complete form).